SLFCU Scholarship Competition

 - A concise resume in PDF format that lists your academic honors, sports, extracurricular activities, accomplishments, volunteer activities, and work experience (as applicable)

-- One (1) letter of reference provided by an adult (teacher, counselor, coach, employer, etc.) to whom you are not related
+- One (1) letter of recommendation provided by an adult (teacher, counselor, coach, employer, etc.) to whom you are not related

 APPLICATION SUBMISSION INSTRUCTIONS

 - Enter your reference's email address in the designated section of your application.
 He or she will receive an email from our vendor, Submittable, with a link to upload their letter in PDF format.
-Request the person writing your reference letter include your full name on their document.
-They must upload their letter by 11:59 p.m. on May 31, 2020.
+Request the person writing your letter of recommendation to include your full name on their document.
+They must upload their letter by 11:59 p.m. on Monday, May 31, 2020.
 Note: most schools and businesses filter incoming emails.
-Emails from our vendor, Submittable, might be sent to a spam folder or potentially rejected altogether.
+Emails from our vendor might be sent to a spam folder or potentially rejected altogether.
 It is the applicant's responsibility to ensure the letter is submitted.